bjpirt/ShutterScope/README.md

 # Connect via ethernet using VISA address
 uv run python -m shutterscope TCPIP::192.168.1.100::INSTR

+# Configure for slower shutters (default is 0.1s, up to 2 seconds shown here)
+uv run python -m shutterscope --max-shutter 2.0

+# Set custom trigger level (default 1.0V)
+uv run python -m shutterscope --trigger-level 0.5

 # Show help
 uv run python -m shutterscope --help
 ```

+The application triggers on the falling edge of the signal, capturing the pulse that occurred before the trigger.
+This allows reliable capture of shutter pulses regardless of their duration (up to `--max-shutter`).
+Samples are taken at 1µs intervals.

 ### Development